“The poem becomes a map, a note left on a tree, a

 rock formation at a fork in the path, a cry in the distance saying ‘this

 way’.” – Anonymous

-When people make that remark saying, “Don’t be so sensitive“, I wonder how it is suppose to work with a poet?
+When people make that remark saying, “Don’t be so sensitive,” I wonder how it is supposed to work with a poet?
 Poets by order of nature are extra sensitive people.
-They would probably deal with the same agony that a non-poet would but their metabolism deals with agony, pain, conflict, oppression, and other negative emotions in a very different way.
+They would probably deal with the same agony that a non-poet would, but their metabolism deals with agony, pain, conflict, oppression, and other negative emotions in a very different way.
 And so when they have bruises, they can’t be as articulate as they are in their poetry.

 By Mark Strand

 I am the absence

 the air moves in

 to keep things whole.